wix-incubator/wix-code-docs/guides/api-query-language-velo.md

 ## Velo query techniques

-2 types of query techniques are available in Velo:
+2 types of query techniques are available in Velo.
+See your specific API to check which technique the query function supports.

 * **Without query builders**: Call query functions that use the API Query Language described in this article to retrieve a list of items.
+Pass an object defining the query as a parameter to the query function.

 * **With query builders**: Call query functions that build a query to retrieve a list of items.
 The syntax for querying with query builders is different than what is described in this article.